-As Wexford is partly surrounded by the Atlantic Ocean and Irish Sea, we have a number of thriving fishing villages like Kilmore Quay, Duncannon and Wexford town supplying fresh fish and shellfish to great pubs and restaurants across the county.
+As Wexford is partly surrounded by the Atlantic Ocean and the Irish Sea, we have a number of thriving fishing villages like Kilmore Quay, Duncannon and Wexford town supplying fresh seafood to great pubs and restaurants across the county.

-The other fish smokery is Ballyhack Smokehouse situated in the picturesque village of Arthurstown.
-Owned by local fisherman Michael Walsh, Ballyhack is a family-run business that has been handed down for five generations.
-Michael only uses three ingredients when smoking his fish – beech wood chips, salt and wild [when in season] or Irish organic salmon.
+The other is Ballyhack Smokehouse, situated in the picturesque village of Arthurstown.
+Owned by local fisherman Michael Walsh, Ballyhack Smokehouse is a family-run business that has been handed down for five generations.
+Michael only uses three ingredients when smoking his fish – beechwood chips, salt and wild (when in season) or Irish organic salmon.
 Time is a primary factor to consider when smoking as it could take up to three days to smoke his salmon.
 It all depends on the size of the salmon and the humidity in the air.
 You can taste his delicious smoked salmon in many establishments across the county and beyond.
-It can be purchased through his website here: ballyhacksmokehouse.com.
-Also, if you’re interested in seeing Michael’s 80-year old smokehouse, Lorraine O’Dywer from Gallivanting Tours visits Ballyhack as part of her one-day food and drink tours of Wexford.
-Check them out here: www.gallavanting.ie
+It can be purchased through their website here.
+Also, if you’re interested in seeing Michael’s 80-year old smokehouse, Lorraine O’Dywer from Gallivanting Tours visits Ballyhack Smokehouse as part of the one-day food and drink tours of Wexford.

 Below in no particular order, we have listed five spots to enjoy seafood while staying here in Wexford.
 Do not worry, if you’re travelling with non-seafood lovers, all locations provide meat and vegetarian options as well.